Dealing with a defiant 3 year old is never easy. Take a look at 5 unusual ways to discipline without yelling, and with respect instead.

 One simple change is to go to sleep and wake up earlier.
 You’ll have time for yourself to be present and collect your thoughts long before the rest of the family is awake.

-You might also wake up feeling grateful for all that you have, instead of grumpy about the tasks ahead of you.
-And you can use this time to remind yourself of your role as a parent so you’re better equipped with the patience you’ll need when you feel challenged.
+You might also wake up feeling grateful for all that you have instead of grumpy about the tasks ahead of you.
+Use this time to remind yourself of your role as a parent so you’re better equipped with the patience you’ll need when you feel challenged.

 4. Don’t own your child’s problems